fleetdm/fleet/docs/2-Deploying/FAQ.md

 - Ensure that the CNAME or one of the Subject Alternate Names (SANs) on the certificate matches the address at which the server is being accessed.
 If osquery connects via `https://localhost:443`, but the certificate is for `https://fleet.example.com`, the verification will fail.
 - Is Fleet behind a load-balancer?
 Ensure that if the load-balancer is terminating TLS, this is the certificate provided to osquery.
 - Does the certificate verify with `curl`?
 Try `curl -v -X POST https://kolideserver:port/api/v1/osquery/enroll`.

+## What do I need to do to change the Fleet server TLS certificate?

+If the both the existing and new certificates verify with osquery's default root certificates (such as a certificate issued by a well-known Certificate Authority) and no certificate chain was deployed with osquery, there is no need to deploy a new certificate chain.

+If osquery has been deployed with the full certificate chain (using `--tls_server_certs`), deploying a new certificate chain is necessary to allow for verification of the new certificate.

+Deploying a certificate chain cannot be done centrally from Fleet.

+## When do I need to deploy a new enroll secret to my hosts?

+Osquery provides the enroll secret only during the enrollment process.
+Once a host is enrolled, the node key it receives remains valid for authentication independent from the enroll secret.

+Currently enrolled hosts do not necessarily need enroll secrets updated, as the existing enrollment will continue to be valid as long as the host is not deleted from Fleet and the osquery store on the host remains valid.
+Any newly enrolling hosts must have the new secret.

+Deploying a new enroll secret cannot be done centrally from Fleet.

+## How do I migrate hosts from one Fleet server to another (eg. testing to production)?

+Primarily, this would be done by changing the `--tls_hostname` and enroll secret to the values for the new server.
+In some circumstances (see [What do I need to do to change the Fleet server TLS certificate?](#what-do-i-need-to-do-to-change-the-fleet-server-tls-certificate)) it may be necessary to deploy a new certificate chain configured with `--tls_server_certs`.

+These configurations cannot be managed centrally from Fleet.

 ## What do I do about "too many open files" errors?